MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Fixed an issue where an empty option would appear on [customized Outlook popup messages](clientv2-admin-guide-customizations.md#customize-outlook-popup-messages) when only two options for the user to select were configured for the popup message.

+- The AIP viewer app now supports opening files without a labeling policy, to support protection-only scenarios.

+- Fixed issues where audit logs for [discovery](../audit-logs.md#discover-audit-logs) and [new label](../audit-logs.md#new-label-audit-logs) events aren't sent from Outlook.

+- Fixes to prevent [PowerShell](clientv2-admin-guide-powershell.md) from behaving unexpectedly in client versions after 2.8.x.

+- Fixes to ensure that a [justification prompt](clientv2-admin-guide-customizations.md#customize-justification-prompt-texts-for-modified-labels) appears in Outlook, when a user downgrades a classification label for the second time in the same Outlook session.

+-

 ## Version 2.9.116

 Unified labeling scanner and client version 2.9.116